Deep Identity-aware Transfer of Facial Attributes: Deep CNNs for Identity-aware Attribute Transfer

-\subsubsection{Learning algorithm}
+\subsection{Learning algorithm}

-The procedure for training the transform network is summarized in Algorithm~\ref{alg1}.
-The guided set $\mathcal{A}$ with reference attribute is first extracted from CelebA.
-After pre-training, we alternate between updating the transform network and updating the discriminator.
+Generally, both the generator and the discriminator are difficult to converge in GAN.
+Therefore, we adopt a two-stage strategy for learning the transfer model $F(\mathbf{x})$ and the discriminator $D$: (i) we first combine the source set $\mathcal{X}_S$ and the guided set $\mathcal{X}_G$ to pre-train for initialization, and (ii) alternate between updating $F$ and $D$.
+The procedure for training the transfer model $F(\mathbf{x})$ is summarized in Algorithm~\ref{alg1}.

-\textbf{Initialization.}\quad We pre-train the transform network using the whole set of the CelebA dataset $\mathcal{D}$ with about 200,000 face images~\cite{liu2015faceattributes}.
-Note that the transform network has the structure of auto-encoder.
-Thus, it can be pre-trained by minimizing the following reconstruction loss,
+\textbf{Initialization.}\quad For the initialization of the $F$, we only consider the attribute transform network $T$, and leave the mask network $M$ be learned in the second stage.
+Note that the transform network $T$ has the architecture of auto-encoder.
+Thus, it can be pre-trained by minimizing the following reconstruction objective on $\mathcal{X}_S$ and $\mathcal{X}_G$,

-We also use CelebA to pre-train the discriminator.
-For given attribute, we use the images with the reference attribute as positive samples, and those with other attributes as the negative samples to train the discriminator.
-Then the discriminator is pre-trained by minimizing the following loss,
+As for the initialization of the discriminator, we use the images in $\mathcal{X}_S$ as negative samples and the images in $\mathcal{X}_G$ as positive samples.
+Then the discriminator can be pre-trained by minimizing the following objective,

-where $y_i$ represents the attribute label of the image $\mathbf{x}_i$.
-Note that the transform network is pre-trained to approximate the input (i.e., image without reference attribute), and the discriminator is pre-trained to distinguish the images in the guided set $\mathcal{A}$ from the other images.
-Thus, our initialization scheme can guarantee the synchronization of transform network and discriminator, and provide a good start point for our DIAT.
+where $y_i$ is $1$ for positive image $\mathbf{x}_i$ and $-1$ for negative image.
+By this way, the initialization can provide a good start point and benefit the convergence and stability of DIAT training.

-\textbf{Network training.}\quad With the pre-trained models, the optimization of the transform network and the discriminator is alternated to minimize the objective in Eqn.~\eqref{eq7}.
-Here we apply the ADAM solver~\cite{kingma2014adam} to train the transform network and the discriminator with a learning rate of $0.0001$.
+\textbf{Network training.}\quad After the initialization of $T$ and $D$, network training is further performed by updating the whole $F$ (including both $T$ and $M$) and $D$ alternatingly.
+Moreover, $F$ is updated by first $tstep$ iterations for minimizing $\ell_F$ and then $nstep$ iterations for minimizing $\ell_{smooth}$.
+We apply the RMSProp solver~\cite{hinton2012rmsprop} to train the transfer network $F$ and the discriminator $D$ with a learning rate of $5\times 10^{-5}$.